Speaking to Kids

 - SHARED COST– Two schools in the same area qualify for a discount & shared travel

 What about other public appearances besides school visits?

 Sure!
 Michelle is available for library presentations, book store events, and book signings.
-She speak to adult groups about the writer’s life, Dottie Kamenshek and the AAGPBL, Emma “Grandma” Gatewood who was the first woman to solo hike the Appalachian Trail, raising rural readers, and about her 1894 schoolhouse restoration project.
+She can speak to adult groups about the writer’s life, Dottie Kamenshek and the AAGPBL, Emma “Grandma” Gatewood who was the first woman to solo hike the Appalachian Trail, midcentury modern artist Charley Harper, or about her 1894 schoolhouse restoration project.
 Fees vary depending upon location and type of group.
 Contact Michelle directly to schedule.